 - Victorian Cancer Survivorship Program: Phase 2 Grants Scheme

-The Victorian Cancer Agency Mid-Career Research Fellowship Scheme is a new Scheme designed to support mid-career researchers undertaking high quality translational cancer research.
+The Victorian Cancer Agency Mid-Career Research Fellowship Scheme is designed to support mid-career researchers undertaking high quality translational cancer research.
 The grant aims to support and retain talented individuals in the field of cancer research in Victoria.

 The objectives of the Mid-Career Research Fellowships are to:

 To assist applicants review their applications prior to submission, a list of the characteristics of successful and unsuccessful applicants is now available:

 Outcomes for the 2016 Mid-Career Research Fellowship Funding Scheme can be found here.

 Q: I am a current holder of an ARC/NHMRC Fellowship.
 Am I eligible to apply for a Mid-Career Research Fellowship?

 A: Yes, holders of an ARC/NHMRC Fellowship may apply for a Mid-Career Research Fellowship but cannot hold both fellowships concurrently.

 Q: I received my PhD in 2002 and I am unsure if I am eligible for a Mid-Career Research Fellowship?